cloudposse/atmos/website/docs/core-concepts/components/components.md

 - **Use Parameterization, But Avoid Over-Parameterization.** <br/> Good parameterization ensures components are reusable, but components become difficult to test and document with too many parameters.
 - **Avoid Creating Factories Inside of Components.** <br/> Minimize the blast radius of changes and maintain fast plan/apply cycles by not embedding factories within components that provision lists of resources.
 Instead, leverage [Stack configurations to serve as factories](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) for provisioning multiple component instances.
 This approach keeps the state isolated and scales efficiently with the increasing number of component instances.
-- Use vendoring of components pull down remote dependencies.
-- Use component validation with stacks to define policies on how components should be used.
+- **Use Component Libraries & Vendoring** Utilize a centralized [component library](/core-concepts/components/library) to distribute and share components across the organization efficiently.
+This approach enhances discoverability by centralizing where components are stored, preventing sprawl and ensuring components are easily accessible to everyone.
+Employ vendoring to retrieve remote dependencies, like components, ensuring the practice of immutable infrastructure.
+- **Enforce Standards using OPA Policies** <br/> Apply component validation within stacks to establish policies governing component usage.
+These policies can be tailored as needed, allowing the same component to be validated differently depending on its context of use.
-- **Implement Versioning for Components.** <br/> Organize multiple related components in a common folder
+- **Organize Related Components with Folders.** <br/> Organize multiple related components in a common folder.
+Use nested folders as necessary, to logically group components.
+For example, by grouping components by cloud provider and layer (e.g. `components/terraform/aws/network/<vpc>`)
-- **Document Component Interfaces and Usage.** <br/> Utilize tools such as terraform-docs to thoroughly document the input variables and outputs of your component.
+- **Document Component Interfaces and Usage.** <br/> Utilize tools such as [terraform-docs](https://terraform-docs.io) to thoroughly document the input variables and outputs of your component.
 Include snippets of stack configuration to simplify understanding for developers on integrating the component into their stack configurations.
 Providing examples that cover common use-cases of the component is particularly effective.
-- **Version Components for Breaking Changes**.** <br/> Use versioned folders within the component to delineate major versions.
+- **Version Components for Breaking Changes.** <br/> Use versioned folders within the component to delineate major versions (e.g. `/components/terraform/<something>/v1/`)
-- **Use a Monorepo for your Components.** <br/> For streamlined development and simplified dependency management, smaller companies should consolidate stacks and components in a single monorepo, facilitating easier updates and unified versioning.
+- **Use a Monorepo for Your Components.** <br/> For streamlined development and simplified dependency management, smaller companies should consolidate stacks and components in a single monorepo, facilitating easier updates and unified versioning.
 Larger companies and enterprises with multiple monorepos can benefit from a central repository for upstream components, and then use vendoring to easily pull in these shared components to team-specific monorepos.
+- **Maintain Loose Coupling Between Components.** <br/> Avoid directly invoking one component from within another to ensure components remain loosely coupled.
+Specifically for Terraform components (root modules), this practice is unsupported due to the inability to define a backend in a child module, potentially leading to unexpected outcomes.
+It's crucial to steer clear of this approach to maintain system integrity.
+- **Reserve Code Generation for Emergencies.** <br/> We generally advise against using code generation for application logic (components), because it's challenging to ensure good test coverage (e.g. with `terratest`) and no one likes to code review machine-generated boilerplate in Pull Requests.

 ## Component Schema

-To configure a Component inside of a [Stack], A Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
+To configure a Component inside of a [Stack](/core-concepts/stacks), A Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
 The configuration of a component is stored in a Stack configuration.

 <br/>